nspin/nspin.github.io/articles/solving-the-rubiks-cube-blindfolded.md

 # Executing Simple Permutations

 First, let's consider ways of executing simple permutations (permutations that don't involve many stickers or pieces).
-Which simple permutations are easiest to execute will inform how we choose to break up a solution.
+Which simple permutations are easiest to execute will inform how we choose to break up solutions.

 ## "Algorithms"